hashicorp/design-system/website/docs/components/form/radio/partials/code/how-to-use.md

 </Hds::Form::Radio::Field>
 ```

-The invocation of a "basic" component creates an `<input type="radio">` control with an automatically generated `ID` attribute.
+The basic invocation for a Base component creates an `<input type="radio">` control with an automatically generated `ID` attribute.

 ```handlebars
 <Hds::Form::Radio::Base